 It’s clear to see that by better understanding intent and context, semantic search will make finding the right content easier for everyone.
 While there are a few solutions available offering this functionality, Site Search 360 is a leading expert in the field for site search.
 Start a free trial today and see for yourself how semantic search can take your website up a gear.

-Interested in finding out more about the benefits of adding a search tool to your site?
-Check out our introductory guide to custom search engines for websites:
+Interested in finding out more about the benefits of adding a search tool with semantic search to your site?
+Check out our introductory guide to semantic search for websites: